Miriam College

-Miriam College (Dalubhasaang Miriam) is a non-stock, non-profit Filipino Catholic educational institution for girls and young women in Quezon City, Philippines.
+Miriam College (Kolehiyo ng Miriam) is a non-stock, non-profit Filipino Catholic educational institution for girls and young women in Quezon City, Philippines.
 It also has two satellite campuses in Sta.
 Rosa, Laguna and Porac, Pampanga.

 It offers academic programs from pre-elementary to post-graduate and adult education levels that develop the learning and caring competencies of students and are enriched by a wide range of national, regional, and international linkages.

 Although primarily an educational institution for women, its pre-elementary, graduate, adult education, and deaf education programs accept male students.
 Its satellite campuses are fully co-educational.